Mitoomics-NSCLC-code/NSCLC-code/README.md

             ├── fragment_study/mis_10_splitedBy125/FSD/peaks/smothed_para_51_1_filteredBywidth_5_peaks_feature.csv
             └── fragment_study/mis_10_splitedBy125/FSD/peaks/zfsd_smothed_para_51_1.csv>`

-### License
-This project is covered under the Apache 2.0 License.

 ### Issues
 If you're having trouble, notice a bug, or want to contribute (such as a fix to the bug you may have just found) feel free to open a git issue or pull request.
 Enjoy!